pairlab/v-cdn/README.md

         - data.py
         ...

 The following scripts generate and store the keypoints to `data/data_{env}_nKp_*/` using the pretrained unsupervised keypoint detection model.
 It will speed up the training process of the discovery and the dynamics modules.
+You can switch the option `--eval_set` from `valid` to `train`, and `--store_ed_idx` to an appropriate number to generate files for different data partitions.

     bash scripts/eval_Ball_kp.sh
     bash scripts/eval_Cloth_kp.sh